daniil010010/Internship_Project/README.md

 ## Description

 This project is a command-line chatbot built with OpenAI API.
-It uses real-time streaming, token tracking and JSON logging.
+It uses real-time streaming, token tracking, conversation summaries, custom system prompts and JSON logging.

 ---